NatachaH/laravel-bootstrap-component/README.md

 ## Calendar

+Display a calendar with events that are loaded per month

 | Attribute | Type | Default |
 | --------- | ---- | ------- |
 | color     | string | null |